 Creating a culture of inclusivity of people with disabilities through organic coffee.
 Coffee grown by indigenous coffee-farming families and disabled people in Pluma Hidalgo, Oaxaca, Mexico.
 Then shipped to New Zealand by John Burton Ltd & roasted by Able Coffee Collaborative – both supporting disability rights, inclusion and diversity.
 Coffee which is good for the environment, the community and the economy.

 Ivanhoe Community Grocers

 Chickadee Farm Herbs

 High-quality handcrafted organic herbs & pasture.
 Family farm.
 Off-grid with rain water collection system.
 Land stewardship in alignment with surrounding forests & waters.
 Truly local.
 Reuse & repair.
-100% recycled cardboard packaging (FSC-certified).
+Recycled cardboard packaging.

 Speerville Flour Mill